smphhh/simple-typed-sql/README.md

 # Typed SQL

 SQL query builder for TypeScript.
-Write complex SQL queries without needing use strings to refer to column or table names.
+Write complex SQL queries without needing to use strings to refer to column or table names.
 Provides partial type safety and attribute auto-completion when used with TypeScript.
 Powered by Knex.js.